Rikugien Garden in Tokyo

-However, I think Rikugien Garden is more known for a very huge weeping cherry tree, that people admire.
-In fact, I didn't know of the historic aspects of this garden, although I know of a great cherry tree in the park.
-As you approach the entrance gate, you will see a huge tree.
-This is the famous 'weeping' cherry tree.
+Rikugien Garden is also known for a huge weeping cherry tree Shidare-zakura.
+As you approach the entrance gate, you will see this great 'weeping' cherry tree.
 In Spring, it blooms with beautiful cherry blossoms.
 At night, the tree is lit with gorgeous lighting and looks fantastic.

 The Great Weeping Cherry Tree of Rikugien Garden.

 Just imagine how beautiful the tree will be in the Spring, or in Autumn colours.